-The Misrepresentation Of Teaspoons Of Sugar In The Media
+The Misrepresentation Of Sugar Intake In The Media

 In a previous article, we looked at how many grams of sugar there are in a teaspoon.
 I was recently contacted by food scientist Malcolm Reeves and we discussed how teaspoons of sugar are commonly misrepresented in the media.